-A “subpoena duces tecum,” or (“SDT”) is a court order that requires a person to produce certain documents or pieces of evidence at a hearing or trial in a criminal case.
-Under California law, either a prosecutor or the defendant may request evidence or a witness by means of an SDT.
+A subpoena duces tecum (or “SDT”) is a court order that requires you to produce certain documents or pieces of evidence at a hearing or trial in a criminal case.
+Under California law, either a prosecutor or the defendant may request evidence by means of an SDT.

 Our California criminal defense attorneys will highlight the following in this article:

-- 1. What is a Subpoena Duces Tecum?
+- 6. What is a subpoena ad testificandum?

-A subpoena duces tecum comes into play in a criminal case when a party (either the prosecutor or the defendant) needs documents or other evidence from another person or entity.
+A subpoena duces tecum (SDT) typically comes into play when the prosecutor needs documents or other evidence from you.

-Some examples of documents and evidence that is sought after in a criminal case include:
+Some examples of documents and evidence prosecutors seek through SDTs include:

 - Blood test information,